OMPi @ ppg — basic installation & usage

 Device options

-Since OpenMP 4.0, OMPi supports attached devices that can execute offloaded code.
-Automatically configured devices are shown with the --dev(v)info flag.
-To target specific devices, use the --devs option as shown below.
+Following OpenMP 4.0, OMPi supports attached devices that can execute offloaded code.
+Automatically configured devices are shown with the ompiconf utility, as follows:

 • --devs="‹name› ‹name› ..." : target the given devices